16 Things You Never Knew About the 'Scream' Franchise

-Time to feel old, '90s kids: It has been 20 years (gulp) since "Scream" scared you sh**less and changed the way Hollywood made slasher movies.
+Time to feel old, '90s kids: It has been 26 years (gulp) since Scream scared you and changed the way Hollywood made slasher movies.

 1. "Scream" was originally a screenplay by Kevin Williamson called "Scary Movie," inspired in part by the real-life killings of five college students in Gainesville, Florida in 1990.
 But Dimension studio chief Bob Weinstein didn't think the title reflected Williamson's blend of horror and comedy.